McLean Area Traffic Analysis

 Project at a Glance

-Another community meeting is planned in the fall.
-Comment periods will follow both meetings.
+As with the community meeting in August, a comment period will follow the second meeting.
 VDOT looks forward to partnering further with the community on this issue.

 About the Study